Published: Sep 23rd, 2014

 Published: Apr 2nd, 2012

-Anastasia Albanese-O’Neill, a diabetes nurse educator at the UF&Shands pediatric diabetes clinics was recently named a Jonas Scholar.
+Anastasia Albanese-O’Neill, a diabetes nurse educator in the UF Health pediatric diabetes clinics was recently named a Jonas Scholar.
 This distinguished award will help her complete her doctoral studies and develop leadership skills.
 Care, Lead, Inspire continues at the College of Nursing.

 Published: Oct 29th, 2009